 In this guide, we'll help you understand why AC systems sometimes leak freon and the signs you should watch out for.
 If your system is suffering from a leak, we'll also explain what steps you should take to stop leaking AC refrigerant and restore your system to proper working order.

 What Causes Freon Leaks?

-Freon (also called refrigerant) is an essential component used in air conditioners—freon aids in phase conversion (when a liquid converts into a gas).
+Freon (also called refrigerant or coolant) is an essential component used in air conditioners—freon aids in phase conversion (when a liquid converts into a gas).
 Phase conversion helps absorb heat, making your home nice and cold.
 AC units force a special chemical compound to evaporate and repeatedly condense in a closed system of coils.

 Refrigerant leaks occur due to poor installation of some aspects of your HVAC unit.
-For instance, the most common cause of a leak is due to overtightening the flare connections.
+For instance, the most common cause of an AC coolant leak is due to overtightening the flare connections.
 You should only allow a licensed professional to install your air conditioning system to avoid a freon leak.

 If you suspect incorrect installation, some warning signs include: